Advocacy: Strategizing, Planning and Measuring Impact

 - Design fact-based advocacy campaigns

-- Create methodologies to estimate and measure the impact that advocacy campaigns achieves
+- Create methodologies to assess the impact of advocacy

 - Design research that supports targeted advocacy projects